flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Get threads

-Flow.ai allows you to request threads.
-One threads request is limited with 20 entries, if you need to retrieve more entries you should use optional parameter `page`.
+This API call provides a way to load *threads*.
+A thread represents a conversation and each request is limited to 20 entries.
+If you need to retrieve more entries we provide pagination using an optional `page` parameter.

 > GET rest/v1/threads